 Engine oil is necessary for the smooth functioning of an engine as it acts like a lubricant that enables smooth movement of the motors.
 Sometimes impurities can enter the oil chamber through the pipes or other mediums and block the oil passage.
 If this happens frequently, the engine may not function as expected and might even get damaged.
 The early innovators designed oil filters that keep the impurities from blocking the oil chamber, the oil filter was a breakthrough innovation at that time, but as the time went by people started facing blockage problems with the filter after prolonged use.
-Earlier the people had no other option than going to the mechanic and getting the filter replaced, but now you can get the oil filters replaced by yourself, by following these simple steps.
+Earlier the people had no other option than going to the mechanic and getting the filter replaced, but now you can get How to Change Oil Filters Yourself, by following these simple steps.

 Step 1 – Rev your engine for a while: To begin with the changing process, you might first need to get rid of the old oil.
 For which you will have to start the engine and keep it on for some time which will make the inner parts warm.
 The warm engine will make the oil thin; making it easier to drain.

 Step 2 – Drive your car on the ramps: To change the oil filter, you need to get under the car for which the car has to be mounted on the ramps, or you can lift it with the scissor jack at a height that it can accommodate your underside.

 Step 3 – Remove the existing oil: Once you are under the car, you have to locate the oil plug and unfasten it with a socket wrench.
 After the oil plug is opened, the hot oil will start flowing immediately.
 You will have to be careful once the oil starts flowing as it can be warm.
 To make the flow faster, you can open the refill lid on top of the engine.